ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Requesting User Information {#sequence-user}

-In this scenario, the client instance is not calling an RS, and does not request an access token.
+In this scenario, the client instance is not calling an RS and does not request an access token.
 Instead, the client instance only requests and is returned [direct subject information](#response-subject).
 Many different interaction modes can be used in this scenario, so these are shown only in